 5.1 Reviewing your work

-Congratulations – now that you have completed Section 4 you have reached the end of this course.
+Congratulations – now that you have completed Section 4 [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] you have reached the end of this course.
 You may have worked through this course in a number of different ways – perhaps alone, or with a colleague or group of colleagues.
 You may have used the hub to share experiences and discuss your thoughts and ideas with your peers.

 You can download this resource and view it offline.
 It may be useful as part of a group activity.